drawingjourney/drawingjourney.github.io/_posts/2018-01-03-2018-art-resolutions.md

 each category.
 Unfortunately this didn't accomplish much other than generating an impressive list of things I *didn't* do!

+I think the problem was that I set too many goals I didn't really care much about.
+Regarding fitness, for example, if I'm strong enough to lifty my hands to keyboard level that's plenty.

 So, for this year I decided to be a bit more realistic and double down on something I really care about: Improving my art skills.
 As such, here is my list of personal art goals for 2018:

 ## Caricature drawing

-I would really like to learn caricature drawing.
+I would really like to learn caricature drawing!
 I've always liked drawing faces, and playing with proportions and exaggeration seems really fun.
 Hopefully it will also help me get better at capturing likenesses in more realistic portraits as well.
 Also, if I want to